smd_bio

 Step through select list, checkbox, and radio sets with this tag, displaying info about each option as you go.
 Useful if you want to roll your own widgets or do some custom interaction.

-- The piece of information you wish to output from the option.
-This attribute is ignored if you use a
+The piece of information you wish to output from the option.
+This attribute is ignored if you use a form or the container.
+Choose from:

 form